heycodingkr/msa-starter-boilerplate-with-node.js/README.md

-# MSA node.js stater. event driven architecture server
+# MSA node.js stater. event-driven architecture based server.

 this project forked from moleculer framework which is node.js msa framework. it is modifed for creating service.